-If you are visiting our great city then this should be at the top of your list.
+If you are visiting our great capital city then Covent Garden should be at the top of your list.
 Where many of the old great movies are filmed or set.
 Culture and creativity oozes through the cracks in the pavement.
 I defy anyone to walk the beautiful streets without a smile on their face.

-When I received an invite last week for High Tea, I was so excited as I knew how amazing it was going to be.
+When I received an invite last week for High Tea at Cinnamon Bazaar, I was so excited as I knew how amazing it was going to be.

 Cinnamon Bazaar is the brainchild of the incredible Chef Vivek Singh, and the philosophy of Indian inspired street food with a cool London vibe makes the whole atmosphere feel very different.